Game Mechanics Reference

 Represents Mental Acuity, Information Recall, and Analytical Skill

-- Research: Your ability to gather, understand, and use information effectively.
+- Research: Gathering, understanding, and using information effectively.

-- Strategic Thinking: Your capacity to develop long-term plans and understand complex problems.
+- Strategic Thinking: Developing long-term plans and grasping complex problems.

 - Technical Understanding: Grasping complex technical concepts or systems.